jaytimm/textsearch/README.md

 # textsearch

-A simple framework for searching corpora for lexical & grammatical patterns in context.
-At present, functions facilitate two types of
+A simple framework for searching corpora for text patterns in context.
-search: (1) TIF search, ie, raw, un-annotated text search, and (2) annotated corpus search.
+At present, functions facilitate two types of search: (1) TIF (ie, raw text) search for lexical patterns in context, and (2) annotated corpus search for lexico-grammatical patterns in (sentential) context.

-For dependency-based search, see [this lovely package]().

 ## Installation